 Fruit to sow and grow

-- • Plant redcurrants, whitecurrants, blackcurrants and gooseberries if soil conditions are right.
+- Plant currant plants, such as redcurrants, whitecurrants, blackcurrants and gooseberries if soil conditions are right.

 Keep one step ahead — what to order this month: